08 Feb How to Clean Terrazzo Countertops?

 We recommend cleaning a terrazzo countertop daily to remove dust particles.
 Dust and other residues can act as abrasive and eventually cause small scratches on the surface.
 Take a soft cloth and give your countertops a quick clean.
 This will allow your countertops to prolong their appearance and longevity.

-Have questions about maintaining a terrazzo surface or interested in designing your very own countertop?
-Then contact a Concord Terrazzo representative today at (704) 921-4928 or firstname.lastname@example.org to receive more information.
+Have questions about maintaining a terrazzo surface or are interested in designing your very own countertop?
+Then contact Concord Terrazzo Company today at email@example.com to receive more information.